What is P/FFO vs P/AFFO?

 P/FFO vs P/AFFO are considered more sophisticated metrics to measure REIT performance.
 Though earnings per share (EPS) is often used to measure the performance of a REIT, P/FFO (Price/Funds from Operations) and P/AFFO (Price/Adjusted Funds from Operations) are preferred since they embrace procedures that better estimate the performance of the real estate industry.

-EPS takes the total revenues for the period minus all costs, divided by the total number of shares to get the revenue per share.
+EPS takes the total revenues for the period minus all costs, divided by the total number of shares to get the earnings per share.
 It does not consider the fact that certain costs may be non-cash, such as amortization and depreciation.
-Non-cash expenses reduce the number of dividends paid to the shareholders while most real estate properties appreciate as opposed to depreciating.
-The P/FFO and, consequently, the P/AFFO take into consideration such costs and overlook them to give the shareholders their deserved dividends amounts.
+Non-cash expenses reduce the dividends paid to the shareholders, while most real estate properties appreciate as opposed to depreciating.
+The P/FFO and, consequently, the P/AFFO take into consideration such costs and overlook them to give the shareholders their deserved dividend amounts.